flutter/website/src/content/release/breaking-changes/default-systemuimode-edge-to-edge.md

 Android 15 and later.
 For more details, check out the [Android release notes][3].
 This impacts devices running on Android SDK 15+ or API 35+.

-At the time of publishing this guide, Flutter apps target Android 14 by default and will not be opted into edge-to-edge mode automatically, but your app will be impacted when you choose to target Android 15.
-If your app targets `flutter.targetSdkVersion` (as it does by default), then your app will target Android 15 starting with Flutter version 3.26, automatically opting your app into edge-to-edge as a result; see the [timeline](#timeline) below for details.
-If your app explicitly sets `SystemUiMode.edgeToEdge` for it to run in edge-to-edge mode via a call to [`SystemChrome.setEnabledSystemUIMode`][4], then your app is already migrated.
-Apps needing more time to migrate to edge-to-edge mode will need to follow the steps below to opt out on devices running Android SDK 15+.
+Prior to the Q4 2024 release, Flutter apps target Android 14 by default and won't opt into edge-to-edge mode automatically, but your app _will_ be impacted when you choose to target Android 15.
+If your app targets `flutter.targetSdkVersion` (as it does by default), then it will target Android 15 starting with Flutter version 3.26, automatically opting your app into edge-to-edge.
+Visit the [timeline](#timeline) for details.
+If your app explicitly sets `SystemUiMode.edgeToEdge` to run in edge-to-edge mode by calling [`SystemChrome.setEnabledSystemUIMode`][4], then your app is already migrated.
+Apps needing more time to migrate to edge-to-edge mode must use the following steps to opt out on devices running Android SDK 15+.

 Be aware of the following: